Skip to content

 2. Dangling Pointer / Use After Free

-A pointer to freed memory continues to be used.
-This error does not necessarily crash immediately—that block of memory might not have been allocated to someone else yet, so the data "looks" valid, but it is completely unreliable.
+A pointer pointing to freed memory is continued to be used.
+This error doesn't necessarily crash immediately—that block of memory might not have been allocated to someone else yet, the data "looks" valid, but it is completely unreliable.

 3. Double Free

 Calling free twice on the same block of memory.
-The heap manager's internal data structures get corrupted, which can cause an immediate crash or might not manifest until much later.
+The heap manager's internal data structures are corrupted, which may cause an immediate crash or strike much later.

 4. Buffer Overflow

-Writing outside the boundaries of the allocated memory region, corrupting the metadata of adjacent memory blocks or other data.
-An off-by-one error is a typical cause.
+Writing outside the allocated memory area, corrupting metadata of adjacent memory blocks or other data.
+Off-by-one errors are a typical cause.

 5. Uninitialized Read

-The contents of memory allocated by malloc are indeterminate.
-Reading without assigning a value first yields garbage values.
+The content of memory allocated by malloc is uncertain.
+Reading without assigning values reads garbage values.

 Debugging Tools